ungtb10d/shitty/docs/build.rst

 .. note::
-   If you are making small changes only to the Python parts of shitty, there is no need to build shitty at all, instead, assuming you have installed the official shitty binaries, you can simply set the :envvar:`KITTY_DEVELOP_FROM` enviroment variable to point to the directory into which you have checked out the shitty source code. shitty will then load its Python code from there.
+   If you are making small changes only to the Python parts of shitty, there is no need to build shitty at all, instead, assuming you have installed the official shitty binaries, you can simply set the :envvar:`shitty_DEVELOP_FROM` enviroment variable to point to the directory into which you have checked out the shitty source code. shitty will then load its Python code from there.
 You should use a version of the source that matches the binary version as closely